BDen32/Milestone-Project-1/README.md

 ## Deployment

-The website development was created in the "main" branch.
+The website was developed using Gitpod and was created in the "main" branch of GitHub.
 This branch was deployed using GitHub Pages.

-This site was deployed by completing the following steps:
+To deploy the project you must:

-Open GitHub.
+1. Open GitHub.

-Click on the project to be deployed.
+2. Click on the project that is to be deployed from the available repositories.

-Navigate to the "Settings".

-Navigate down to the "GitHub Pages".

-Click on "Check it out here!".
+3. Find the "Settings" tab and click to go to "Settings" page.

-Select the "main" branch and select "Save".
+4. On the left-hand sidebar, in the "Code and automation" section, select "Pages".

-The link to the live website was ready on the top.
+5. Under the "Build and deployment" section, make sure:
+    * Source is set to 'Deploy from Branch'.
+    * Under Branch that main branch is selected.
+    * Folder is set to / (root).
+6. Select "save".
+7. Go back to the "Code" tab.
+8. On the right-hand side, in the "Deployments" section, click on 'github-pages'.
+9. A new tab will open, here you can click on your live site!
+ **The pages can take a few minutes to refresh after changes have been made**